vykuang/mlops-zoomcamp/notes/4-deploy.md

 2. `export AWS_ACCESS_KEY_ID=key_id_here AWS_SECRET_ACCESS_KEY=secret_here`
 3. env vars are prioritized before `credentials` file
   * `unset` can clear environment vars
+  * Notebook inside vs code curiously held my previous access key, even though the credentials file had the correct pair.
+Even when I used `echo $AWS_SECRET_ACCESS_KEY` within the VS terminal, the correct one came out.
+Even after installing awscli, the notebook still retained the previous one.
+Use unset.
+  * Still giving `S3UploadFailedError`
+  * Add `region = ca-central-1` in credentials
+  * NO dice
+  * The jupyter environment inside VS is somehow not recognize any of the env variables, even after setting `os.environ['KEY'] = value`.
+Works when I migrated the code to `rf.py`

 Alternatively, we can avoid having end-user (me) needing to manage artifact via scenario 5: MLflow Tracking Server enabled with proxied artifact storage access.
 This must be set when starting the server with `mlflow server --backend-store-uri postgresql://URI --artifacts-destination s3://bucket_name/mlartifacts --serve-artifacts --host ...`